-Our barristers and attorneys bring many years of experience as lawyers in both Bermuda and a number of prominent foreign jurisdictions, including England, New York, Canada, Hong Kong, South Africa, the British Virgin Islands and Germany.
-Our lawyers are able to take instructions in English, French, Spanish, German, Hungarian and Afrikaans.
+Our Barristers and Attorneys bring many years of experience as lawyers in both Bermuda and a number of prominent foreign jurisdictions, including, England & Wales, New York, Canada, the British Virgin Islands, South East Asia, Ireland, South Africa, and Germany.
+Our lawyers speak English, Spanish, French, Italian, German, Afrikaans and Hungarian.

 We believe that by working closely alongside our clients throughout the legal process we provide a more intelligent and effective solution to each and every matter we deal with.
 By employing only the best, with proven experience in their field of practice, we consistently deliver to our clients.